Project-MONAI/tutorials/federated_learning/nvflare/nvflare_example/README.md

 pip install -r ${projectpath}/virtualenv/requirements.txt
 ```

-## FL workspace prepareation for NVFlare
+## FL workspace preparation for NVFlare
 NVFlare has a "provision" mechanism to automatically generate the fl workspace, see [here](https://docs.nvidia.com/clara/clara-train-sdk/federated-learning/fl_provisioning_tool.html) for details.

-In this example, for convenience, we included a pregenerated workspace supporting up to 8 clients which which needs to be extracted.
+In this example, for convenience, we included a pregenerated workspace supporting up to 8 clients which needs to be extracted.
 ```
 unzip ${projectpath}/fl_workspace_pregenerated.zip
 ```
 *Note: (Optional)* If you need to modify the fl workspace (changing the number of max clients, client names, etc.), please follow the instructions [here](https://docs.nvidia.com/clara/clara-train-sdk/federated-learning/fl_provisioning_tool.html).
 We included the sample project.yml and authz_config.json files used for generating the 8-client workspace under `${projectpath}/fl_utils/workspace_gen`.
 After modification, the provisioning tool can be run as: `provision -p project.yml -a authz_config.json`

 ## Example task - spleen segmentation with MONAI
 In this example, we used spleen segmentation task with a MONAI-based client trainer under `${projectpath}/spleen_example`
 ### Download the data
 Download the Spleen segmentation task dataset from http://medicaldecathlon.com.
 ```
 ${projectpath}/spleen_example/data/download_dataset.sh
 ```
 This will create a `${projectpath}/data` folder containing the dataset and pre-assigned 8-client datalists.

 ## Run federated learning
 Two steps for running the federated learning using NVFlare+MONAI:
 1. start the server, clients, and admin under NVFlare workspace
 2. start the actual training process with MONAI implementation
 ### Start server and clients